lisatran183/lisatran183/README.md

 ## Hi there 👋

+Hi, I'm currently working toward my Master’s in Data Analytics at Northeastern University, where I’ve been building skills in SQL, Python, R, Excel, and Tableau.
+I've enjoyed working on projects that involve creating dashboards, running predictive models, and using data to better support business decisions.
+I'm now looking for a Data Analyst internship, part-time, or full-time role where I can keep learning and contribute to real-world scenarios through data and storytelling.
 <!--
 **lisatran183/lisatran183** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.